axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq.EF6

-To run async queries within *Entity Framework 7* applications use the "special" build (again, there's an extra dependency for that; thus, the extra build).
+To run async queries within *Entity Framework Core* applications use the "special" build (again, there's an extra dependency for that; thus, the extra build).

-    PM> Install-Package NeinLinq.EF7
+    PM> Install-Package NeinLinq.EFCore

 Lambda injection
 ----------------